axa-ch-webhub-cloud/pattern-library/CODE_OF_CONDUCT.md

 **We always respects each other's opinion, as every opinion is valid**.
 The better idea always wins, whether it comes from an apprentice or from a CTO.
 If a clash of opinions arises, we discuss it in a constructive way.

-We assume that a PR creator already knows standard HTML, CSS and JS.
-We therefore won't explain such basics in a PR, but are very happy to help verbally and bilaterally those new future frontend heroes who might struggle in such areas.
-Everyone of us started from the beginning at some point, and helping someone is a honor for us.

-An example of what a constructive conversation should (not) look like:

-* DON'T SAY: This is wrong, here is the link to the spec!
-* DO SAY: I'd like to refer to our coding style defined in our style document XXX; here, this code snippet xxxx would be more correct because of...

 **We aim to be as efficient as possible.** On a PR review, we try to explain before referring to specs as we assume everyone have read the specs but maybe not understood it.
 We use links to specs as a nice add-on to the explanation, not as a minimum viable argument.
 Of course, if an explanation requires lots of text and time, just referring to a spec might be ok.
 As a rule of thumb, always choose the review strategy that solves the PR creator's issue as soon as possible, as our goal is to merge a PR as quickly as possible.
 In a review context, we also assume that everyone is willing to learn.
 Elements of teaching as part of a review are very welcome, but are based on individual good will rather than being obligatory.

-## Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at luca.mele@axa-winterthur.ch.
-The project team will review and investigate all complaints, and will respond in a way that it deems appropriate, given the circumstances.
-The project team is obliged to maintain confidentiality with regard to the reporter of an incident.
-Further details of specific enforcement policies may be posted separately.

-Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.